pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 == Changelog ==

+= 1.6.12 =

+* Changed: Increased batch size of startup message loading from 100 to 1000.
+Should reduce errors due to rate limiting on WordPress servers.
+* Changed: Updated home-page diagram to match new PNI-phases diagram in fourth edition of Working with Stories.
+* Changed: Updated labels on "PNI planning questions" to match revised headings in fourth edition of WWS.
+* Changed: To improve clarity, tweaked various elements of home page and section/phase pages (headers, icons, page names, etc).
+* Changed: Removed unnecessary and distracting title-attribute popup tooltips on some buttons, icons, and links.
+* Changed: Replaced excerpts from the third edition of WWS with comparable excerpts from the fourth edition.

 = 1.6.11 =

 Added: On "Configure catalysis report" page, added options to hide story-count labels on bar graphs and histograms as well as on contingency tables